Json-To-String/dds-sweeper/README.md

 Turns on extra debug messages printed over serial. `state` should be `on` or `off` (no string quotes required).

 * `numtriggers`:
-Responds with the nmumber of triggers processed since the last call of `start`
+Responds with the number of triggers processed since the last call of `start`

 * `program`:
 Reboots the Pi Pico into firmware flashing mode.
 Serial will immediately disconnect and a mass storage device should appear.